Sishir-Stha/SikaiVerse_Api/README.md

 ### 2025/12/07

-    • Project Started or initialized and pushed to the Git and created a seperate branch for development
+- Project Started or initialized and pushed to the Git and created a seperate branch for development

 ### 2025/12/08

-    • Project Structure is done ( Controller > Service > Repository )
+- Project Structure is done ( Controller > Service > Repository )
-    • Common, Constants, Mapper, Entity , DTO, ErrorMessage are done
+- Common, Constants, Mapper, Entity , DTO, ErrorMessage are done
-    • Starting from Login request and response DTO
+- Starting from Login request and response DTO
-    • Lambok and jpa and jakarta dependencies added
+- Lambok and jpa and jakarta dependencies added

 ### 2025/12/10

-    • Connection with Database is established and User Table is Created
+- Connection with Database is established and User Table is Created
-    • Login and Signup is done with database and endpoints are ready
+- Login and Signup is done with database and endpoints are ready
-    • Authentication part is finished
+- Authentication part is finished
-    • All the Config and security has been created (JWT & Web config and Security config )
+- All the Config and security has been created (JWT & Web config and Security config )

+### 2025/12/12

+- Added Get and Insert endpoint for the Courses
+- Get endpoint is for the explore page and insert is for admin page
+- Need to add edit endpoint now
+- Also changed the response format for every endpoint including auth and course